 Ask a Question

-This is a relatively simple icebreaker which puts the group in charge.
-It allows them to find out more about their team-mates and is a great way to get to know each other.
+Ask a Question is a relatively simple icebreaker which puts the group in charge.
+This game allows the group to find out more about their team-mates and is a great way to get to know each other.
 Ask everyone in the group to write down a question that they would like to ask other people in the group.
 These can be a variety of questions such as “where is the most interesting place you have been?”
-“What is your biggest passion?”.
-All the questions are then popped into a hat before being pulled out and answered one by one.
+“What is your biggest passion?” etc. All the questions are then popped into a hat before being pulled out and answered one by one.

 Back to Back Drawing